A quick tip for burying short threads

-There’s a one-minute video of the process on my Instagram profile (you can click right here to watch it, even if you don't have an Instagram account), but I also took a few still shots of the video to explain it here in detail.
+I filmed a quick one-minute tutorial of the process that you can find on my Instagram profile (you can click right here to watch it, even if you don't have an Instagram account), but I also took a few screen shots of the video to explain it here in detail.

-So, let’s start by knotting the threads so the quilting won’t come undone.
+So, let's start by knotting the threads so the quilting won't come undone.
 I use a regular square knot, pushed down right against the fabric, but you can use your knot of choice.
 The knot itself doesn't really matter as this hack is for burying the threads.
 As you can see, my thread tails were a tad on the short side, and actually made tying the knot a bit fiddly, too.

 Now here's the trick:

-Grab a second, longer thread (mine was a good 9 inches, and pink for the purpose of showing up better in the tutorial - fold it in half and thread it onto the needle so that you have a loop on one side of the needle, and two loose tails on the other.
-Don’t pull the thread all the way through, make sure you keep a nice sized loop there.
+Grab a second, longer thread - mine was a good 9 inches, and pink for the purpose of showing up better in the tutorial - fold it in half and thread it onto the needle so that you have a loop on one side of the needle, and two loose tails on the other.
+Don't pull the thread all the way through, make sure you keep a nice sized loop there.

 Push your needle into the quilt as if you had the quilting threads on the needle.
-So, right at the base of the knot, and push it back out an inch or so from that.
-Pull the thread through so your loop stays at the base of the knotted threads, and the loose ends come out at the other end.
+So, go into the fabric right at the base of the knot, and push the needle back out an inch or so from that.
+Pull the pink thread through so your loop stays at the base of the knotted threads, and the loose ends come out at the other end.

-Pull the quilting threads through the loop in the pink thread, as you would with a needle threader, then slowly start to pull on the pink thread tails, pulling the loop into the fabric.
+Pull the quilting threads through the loop in the pink thread, the same way you would with a needle threader, then slowly start to pull on the pink thread tails, pulling the loop into the fabric.
 Make sure the thread tails stay in the loop.

 Nice and easy... keep pulling until you start pulling the quilting thread tails into the fabric along with the pink loop.
-If you get the pink thread caught on the knot, just lift it up with your needle so it’s pulling on the loose ends, not on the knot.
+If you get the pink thread caught on the knot, just lift it up with your needle so it's pulling on the loose thread ends, not on the knot itself.

 And there you go!